Child Visitation Lawyer Florida

 Your Parenting Plan must include:

 Both parents must agree to the time-sharing schedule and it must be approved by the court as well.
-If you can’t agree or if the Judge doesn’t approve of your plan, the court will come up with one it believes is in the best interests of your child/ren.
+If you can’t agree or if the Judge doesn’t approve of your plan, the court will create one which it determines will serve the best interests of your child/ren.

 Your visitation schedule does not have to be split equally between the two of you to be considered “fair.”